 Exemplary exchange opportunities:

-The program has an international focus with many opportunities for students to explore the social and cultural ramifications of operating in the global economy.
+The program has an international focus with many opportunities for Business Majors to explore the social and cultural ramifications of operating in the global economy.
 The nature of the student body complements the international flavor of the program.
 AUR Business students represent more than 30 different countries.
 The program promotes a work ethic that prepares students for working in diverse multi-cultural environments.
-Interdisciplinary learning opportunities allow students to understand how different worldviews can affect the functioning of business.
+Interdisciplinary learning opportunities allow students to understand how different worldviews can affect the functioning of a business.

 Professor Kathleen Fitzsimmons, Director of the Business Administration program, talks about what it's like to study at AUR.

-Professor Fitzsimmons is one of AUR's most experienced professors, and brings a wealth of knowledge and insight from her previous high-profile career in consumer products and publishing.
-She is an American academic and manager with extensive experience in business and academia, and 25+ years in Italy.
+Professor Fitzsimmons is one of AUR's most experienced professors and brings a wealth of knowledge and insight from her previous high-profile career in consumer products and publishing.
+She is an American academic and manager with extensive experience in business and academia and 25+ years in Italy.
 She is known as a high-energy, creative team-builder and project manager.
 Known for her student focus, Professor Fitzsimmons has created a number of programs in her 20 years at AUR, to provide opportunities for students, including the AURA study abroad program, the Emory Honors Exchange, the AUR Business Club, AUR Ambassador Program, AUR Campus Girl Scouts, consulting projects with local organizations and the series of Business Field Studies.

-Professor Fitsimmons applies her experience and expertise in strategy to AUR's ongoing development, writing the University’s first strategic plan, chairing the Strategic Planning Committee, contributing to the Middle States Accreditation process and overseeing the University’s first external program review.
+Professor Fitzsimmons applies her experience and expertise in strategy to AUR's ongoing development, writing the University’s first strategic plan, chairing the Strategic Planning Committee, contributing to the Middle States Accreditation process and overseeing the University’s first external program review.

 The Business Administration program is always one of the most popular undergraduate programs at AUR.